Amgaa0916/CSS-project/README.md

 # CSS-project
-CSS knowledge check by crea
+CSS knowledge check by creating prject
+This file will be editted after finishing the project